Sequential Monte Carlo Methods in the nimble R Package: Sequential Monte Carlo methods for state-space models

-One common inferential goal when analyzing state-space models lies in determining the distribution $p({x}_{t}|{y}_{1:t},{\theta})$, known as the filtering distribution for ${x_{t}}$.
-Consider a situation where new data are received sequentially in time, and data are currently available up to time $t-1$ -- that is, ${y}_{1:t-1}$ is known.
-Upon receiving ${y}_{t}$, the filtering distribution $p(x_{t}|y_{1:t},\theta)$ provides information about the latent state at the most recent time point, given the most recent data.
-Another common goal of inference is calculating the likelihood $p(y_{1:t}|\theta)$.
-This likelihood can in turn be used for model selection or in an MCMC framework to obtain samples from $p({\theta}|{y}_{1:t})$.
+One goal is to determine the distribution $p({x}_{t}|{y}_{1:t},{\theta})$, known as the filtering distribution for ${X_{t}}$.
+Consider a situation where new data are received sequentially in time, and data are currently available up to time $t-1$, that is, ${y}_{1:t-1}$ are known.
+Upon receiving ${y}_{t}$, the filtering distribution $p(x_{t}|y_{1:t},\theta)$ provides information about the latent state at the most recent time point, given all data.
+Similarly, the smoothing distribution $p(x_{1:t}|y_{1:t},\theta)$ provides information about latent states from all time points given the most recent data.
+The forecast distribution $p(x_{t+\tau}|y_{1:t},\theta)$ for $\tau > 0$ is also frequently of interest.
+Another common goal is to calculate the likelihood $p(y_{1:t}|\theta)$.
+This likelihood can in turn be used to obtain maximum likelihood estimates of $\theta$, or in an MCMC framework to obtain samples from the posterior $p({\theta}|{y}_{1:t})$.

-For certain types of state-space models, the filtering distributions and likelihood are analytically tractable.
-For example, the Kalman filter \citep{kalman60} can be used to derive the filtering distribution for state-space models in which both the observation and transition equations are linear and have a Gaussian error term.
-However, there are a wide variety of state-space models for which no analytical solutions are available.

-Two estimation methods are common for state-space models with intractable filtering distributions and likelihoods.
-MCMC algorithms can be used to draw samples from $p({x}_{1:t}|{y}_{1:t},{\theta})$, if the top-level parameters are assumed to be fixed, or from $p({x}_{1:t}, {\theta}|{y}_{1:t})$ if they are not fixed.
-A second group of methods for estimating the filtering distribution for non-linear or non-Gaussian state-space models are known as Sequential Monte Carlo (SMC) methods, or particle filters.